justdan96/tsMuxer/README.md

 #### Linux

-In this example we will use Ubuntu 19 64-bit.
+For these examples we have successfully used Ubuntu 19 64-bit and Debian 10 64-bit.

 First we have to install the pre-requisites.
-On Ubuntu you can run the following to install all required packages:
+On Debian 10 you have to enable the "buster-backports" repo.
+Then on Debian or Ubuntu you can run the following to install all required packages:

 ```
+# add 32-bit architecture
+sudo dpkg --add-architecture i386
+sudo apt-get update

+# download/install dependencies
-sudo apt-get install libfreetype6-dev \
+sudo apt-get install build-essential \
-build-essential \
 flex \
 libelf-dev \
 libc6-dev \